 Edited by Joel C. Janetski and David B. Madsen.
 1990. vi + 285 pages.

 Collected papers from the 21st Great Basin Anthropological Conference, with focus on fishing gear, faunal remains, and shifts in strategies in specific marsh and riverine settings.

-To request access to or more information about an artifact for research, please fill out and submit the form found in the Request an Artifact tab on the left.
+To request access to or more information about an artifact for research, please fill out and submit the Request an Artifact form below.